 Beacon Street Bridge where the trail is constricted between the river and Nonantum

 Rd.
-After passing a community boathouse under construction, the Daly
+After passing a community boathouse, the Daly

 Skating Rink and the Newton